replit/nixpkgs-replit/pkgs/poetry/README.md

 To allow the above would mean allowing the user to be able to `import poetry` from python.
 That would mean adding poetry and its dependencies to `PYTHONPATH` or `sys.path`, which would in turn mean its resolver would access those dependencies and treat them as belonging to the user project.
+Well, unless we add further customizations to poetry...